-Not only does database testing speed up the overall performance of the application but also ensures the various flows like bugs issues at times.
-Database testing is a revolutionary change in the software industry as it makes a product’s life cycle smooth by avoiding the minus areas of it at first.
+Not only does database testing speed up the overall performance of the application but also safeguards against bugs and issues that may arise during various operational flows.
+Database testing is a revolutionary change in the software industry as it makes a product’s life cycle smooth by addressing the shortcomings first.

 - The security of the data that is in the translation data feed of the application.

 - The information should be easily available or retrieved if lost accidentally.

 - No confidential information is saved or appears in bold on the interface to avoid app breaching.

 - No more critical information is sent or saved to the user’s end.

 To cross-verify these success pointers in your application, database testing is vital.
 Other than these benefits, some of the following aspects are very important to validate in Database testing.

 1. Data Mapping